“Purpose positioning that helps you Learn yourself, Love yourself and Be yourself.... Unapologetically”

 Chapter 2: First you dig, then you build: Laying the foundation that builds a girl into a woman

 Lessons From My Heart To Yours

-There were things that I experienced as a child that I was unable to understand and process that left unaddressed, stood as barriers to healing.
-I wish that I started therapy sooner because I would have healed sooner.
+There were things that I experienced as a child that I was unable to understand and process.
+Left unaddressed, they stood as barriers to healing.
+I wish that I started therapy sooner because I would have healed sooner. by learning what those issues were and how to overcome them.
 That said, no regrets, because I am getting “Better” now, every day.

 The same way that we invest money towards retirement, we should put emotional money in the bank to be there for when we need to make a withdrawal and give some of that love away to another, a partner, a child, a friend, a stranger.
 You can’t overdraw your emotional account and think that you will be able to meet your own emotional needs.

 Unaddressed grief can lead to unhealthy coping mechanisms.
 I learned later in life how to lean into the very feelings that I was too afraid to feel and face.
 Instead of stuffing them, I had to learn to sit with them and just be.
 In other words, let the feelings rise without trying to stuff them down.
 I reminded myself that like a labor contraction, this will have a slow onset, peak in pain/fear/anxiety and then begin to decline.
 On the back end I will realize that I went through it and survived.
 The pragmatic optimist in me now appreciates the statement "the only way out is through" because through, let's me know that I am on a progressive journey out of these tough emotions and will at some point, feel "Better"